mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 The options ``4-6`` rely on :ref:`FindEPP <algm-FindEPP>` algorithm to find the peak positions.

-Note that, left and right wings (before any x-axis shift) will anyway be returned regardless of the ``UnmirrorOption``.

 These options are inherited identically from (and validated against) previous **LAMP** software, to enable smooth transition for the users.

 Multiple File Reduction